Do you need a NC Workers’ Compensation Lawyer?

 - your NC workers’ comp claim is denied;

-- you are eligible for other benefits such as Medicare, Social Security Disability or FMLA;
+- you are eligible for other benefits such as Medicare, Social Security Disability, private disability payments, or FMLA;

 - you have a serious workers’ compensation injury that will require surgery, will cause you to miss a significant amount of work or is not expected to completely heal;